tensorflow/datasets/docs/add_dataset.md

 `gen_kwargs` argument is what will be passed to the method writing the TF `tf.train.Example` to be serialized and written to disk.

-Warning: When specifying the number of shards, make sure that no shard is bigger than 4 Gib as shards will be loaded entirelly in memory during shuffling.
+Note: When specifying the number of shards, make sure that no shard is bigger than 4 GiB as shards will be loaded entirely in memory for shuffling.

 ## Reading downloaded data and generating serialized dataset